Trying To Form The World's Newest Country, Bougainville Has A Road Ahead

 For example, countries coming out of conflict sometimes find it difficult to build political institutions like political parties and courts, Patrick says.
 He points to South Sudan, which gained independence from Sudan in 2011, and its continued struggles among various factions.

-Before the civil war begin, Bougainville was a wealthy province with "highly favourable socio-economic indicators relative to the rest of the nation," according to a 2018 report by the Papua New Guinea National Research Institute.
+Before the civil war began, Bougainville was a wealthy province with "highly favourable socio-economic indicators relative to the rest of the nation," according to a 2018 report by the Papua New Guinea National Research Institute.
 It had the second highest per capita income of PNG's 20 provinces, the highest life expectancy, lowest infant mortality and second-lowest proportion of the population without any schooling.

 But since its economy collapsed during the military blockade, Bougainvilleans have depended mostly on agriculture and small scale mining.
 While official stats about Bougainville's economy are not available, the PNG National Research Institute estimates that the region has a per-capita GDP of about $1,100 and relies heavily on money from the central government.